Cyndi Lauper: 1953–1979: Early life

-Lauper grew up in the Ozone Park neighborhood of Queens and, as a child, listened to such artists as The Beatles and Judy Garland.
+Lauper grew up in the Ozone Park neighborhood of Queens and, as a child, listened to such artists as the Beatles and Judy Garland.
 At age 12, she began writing songs and playing an acoustic guitar given to her by her sister.

 Lauper expressed herself with a variety of hair colors and eccentric clothing, and took a friend's advice to spell her name as "Cyndi" rather than "Cindy".
 Her unconventional sense of style led to classmates bullying and throwing stones at her.

-Lauper went to Richmond Hill High School, but was expelled although she later earned her GED.
-She left home at 17, to escape her abusive stepfather, intending to study art.
+Lauper went to Richmond Hill High School, but was expelled although she later earned her General Educational Development (GED).
+She ran away from home at 17 to escape her abusive stepfather, intending to study art.
 Her journey took her to Canada, where she spent two weeks in the woods with her dog Sparkle, trying to find herself.
 She eventually traveled to Vermont, where she took art classes at Johnson State College and supported herself working odd jobs.
-In 2019, Lauper gave the commencement address at Northern Vermont University - Johnson, the academic institution that now includes Johnson State.
-At this event, NVU awarded her the honorary degree of Doctor of Letters.
+In 2019, Lauper gave the commencement address at Northern Vermont University – Johnson, the academic institution that includes Johnson State.
+At this event, NVU bestowed upon her an honorary degree of Doctor of Letters.

-In the early 1970s, Lauper performed as a vocalist with various cover bands.
-One, called Doc West, covered disco songs as well as Janis Joplin.
-A later band, Flyer, was active in the New York metropolitan area, singing hits by bands including Bad Company, Jefferson Airplane and Led Zeppelin.
-Although Lauper was performing on stage, she was not happy singing covers.
-In 1977, Lauper damaged her vocal cords and took a year off from singing.
-She was told by doctors that she would never sing again, but regained her voice with the help of vocal coach Katie Agresta.